rosie-lang/rosie-lang.gitbub.io/_posts/2017-12-18-Near-term-roadmap.md

 ## Thread safety

+_Edit: [2018-01-08] Thread safety arrived in `librosie` in v1.0.0-alpha-7.
+See `src/librosie/C/mt.c` for an example of a multi-threaded Rosie program._

 The `librosie` in v1.0.0-alpha-6 (and earlier) is not thread-safe.
 Some changes to the API and to the compilation of the library will make it safe for multi-threading.
 An enforced limitation is that a matching engine may be used